-The KED is protected in order to prevent unauthorized use as described here and in section 6.6.
-Firewall rules are applied that allow only the authorized KRA Workstation access to the KED.
 KRA Workstation-to-KED communication requires authentication to the KED.
-The KED user ID and password are kept encrypted in the KRA Workstation.
+The KRO authenticates to the KRA Workstation, and then uses the workstation for machine-to-machine authentication to the KED.
+The KED user ID and encrypted password for such authentication are kept in the KRA Workstation.
+The public key of the administrative Certificate is used to encrypt the KED password.
 The public key of the administrative Certificate is used to encrypt this information.
 The administrative private key is used to decrypt the user ID and password.
 This private key is kept under separation-of-duties/multi-party control as explained in Section 5.1.2.